MoneesMohammed/Personal-Productivity-And-Task-Management-System/README.md

 This project is not a simple To-Do application.
 It is designed as a personal productivity management system focusing on task lifecycle tracking, habit building, and performance analysis.
 ---
+This project is designed as a personal productivity management system, not just a simple To-Do application.

+It focuses on:

+- Task lifecycle management
+- Habit tracking
+- Audit logging
+- Reminder system
+- Productivity analysis
+---
 ## 📌 Features
 - Advanced task management